wesen1/SCgemamod/README.md

   * amount of maps uploaded
   * records

-I quit this game and I think gema central killed the classic game as well as the fun of playing gema in the first place.
+I will no longer work on this project, make sure to checkout the gemamod-v2 branch for the latest changes.

 ## Special thanks to: